dora-rs/dora-lerobot/robots/aloha/INSTALLATION.md

 extract the zip file and add the `bin` folder to your PATH.
 If you're on Linux, you can install ffmpeg using the package manager of your distribution. ( e.g `sudo apt install ffmpeg` on Ubuntu, `brew install ffmpeg` on macOS)

+## Acknowledgement

+This work is inspired from [tonyzhaozh/aloha](https://github.com/tonyzhaozh/aloha) and we're trying to bring perfornance improvement.

 ## License